 B. At least 11 of the 18 specified tender points

 Now, what this meant is, if you didn't have at least 11 of the 18, you didn't have FM according to the criteria.
-Which has been proved wrong, and was proved wrong less than six years after the criteria was created.
+(Which was proved wrong less than six years after the criteria was created. )

 The lack of 11 out of 18, is often seen in those who do indeed have FM.
 This is especially true in men. ( which is yet another reason why they may be under diagnosed ) Therefore, the criteria has been expanded to include the most common signs seen with FM, which are: Research